kayas257/DHT11-zynq/README.md

 2) C/C++ using mmap to map physical address
 3) Kernel code with character driver / misc platform driver(my case)

+## NOTE
+* This repo includes in source file, you may have to create ip block out of it and spawn it in ur design.
+* To use kernel driver you need device tree which has to be included while building kernel.
 Any issue mail at
 Kayasdev@gmail.com or raise an issue